CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

    ![Recommendations view](../Images/Recommendations.png)

-3. From the top menu, click on **Download CSV report** button – this allows you to get a snapshot of your resources, their health status and the associated recommendations.
+3. From the top menu, click on the **Download CSV report** button – this allows you to get a snapshot of your resources, their health status and the associated recommendations.
 You can use this file for pivoting and reporting.

 4. The second part of the page contains a list of all recommendations grouped by security **Controls**: